MaiKuraki/acfun-live-toolbox-MKII/openspec/project.md

 # Project Context

 ## Purpose
-ACFun Live Toolbox MKII is an Electron-based desktop application to assist ACFun live streamers.
+ACLiveFrame is an Electron-based desktop application to assist ACFun live streamers.
 It provides modules for live room management, danmu (bullet chat) handling, streaming status monitoring, statistics/analytics, settings management, and integration with OBS via WebSocket.
 The app follows a secure Electron architecture and aims for a minimal, maintainable monorepo setup.

 ## Tech Stack
 - Platform: Electron 39, electron-builder 26